alexweininger/recent-pdf/README.md

 If you're not doing anything really UI specific, then you can load the popup content in a normal browser window.

-1. find the ID: for the recent pdf extension in `chrome://chrome/extensions/`
+1. Find the ID: for the recent pdf extension in `chrome://chrome/extensions/`

 2. You can then load your popup in a regular window by `chrome-extension://id_of_your_application/index.html`